ErichasaTan/ufc-fight-predictor/README.md

-# 🥋 UFC Fight Predictor — Machine Learning Pipeline (UFCStats + Odds)
+# 🥋 UFC Fight Predictor — Machine Learning Pipeline

 A full end-to-end machine learning project that predicts the winner of UFC fights using scraped UFCStats data, engineered fight features, and optional betting odds.
 This project includes: